 There is no way to know how long a person will need to take this medicine.
 Parents work together with the doctor to determine what is right for each child.
-For bed-wetting, the medicine may be used for 6-12 months and may be stopped if the child grows out of bed-wetting.
-When treating ADHD, the medicine may be needed for a longer time.
+The medicine may be needed for a long time.
 Some people may need to take the medicine even as adults.